-The Victorian Certificate of Education - Vocational Major (VCE VM) is a new pathway for senior students and will commence in 2023 for Year 11 students and students in Year 10 will be able to accelerate into some subjects.
-Places will be limited and be dependent upon successful VET placement.
-Students who are interested in pursuing the VCE VM will invited to meet with staff at the College to ensure this is an appropriate pathway.
+Places in the VCE VM will be limited and be dependent upon successful placement in a VET (Vocational Education and Training) course, suitability, and motivation to meet the requirements of the program.
+Students who are interested in pursuing the VCE VM will be invited to meet with staff at the College to ensure this is an appropriate pathway.

-Upon completion of the two-year course students will receive a Year 12 certificate.
+Upon completion of the two-year program students will receive a Year 12 certificate.
 This program will prepare students to transition successfully into apprenticeships, traineeships, further education and training, university (through alternative entry programs) or directly into employment.

 VET plays an important role in the VCE VM with students required to complete 180 hours of VET at Certificate II level or higher in their senior years.